kaxonomy/kaxonomy/README.md

-# Hey, I'm Aaron - aka Kaxon
+## About

-I'm a Java Software Engineer and recent Cybersecurity Engineering Graduate with experience developing professional, modular software.
+Java Software Engineer and recent Cybersecurity Engineering Graduate with four years experience developing professional modular software.

 ## Current Focus

-While I can't share too many details of current projects due to NDAs, I am always striving to deepen my knowledge and expertise across technologies.
-Some of the recent tools and technologies I have been working with include:
+Many details of ongoing projects are restricted by NDAs, though I'm always striving to deepen my knowledge and expertise across technologies.
+Most recently used languages and tools involve:

 - Java and Kotlin ☕
 - C# and .NET ©️